antfu/talks/2025-10-09/src/slides.md

 If you think about what makes a good tool, I would give the following points.

-The first thing is the [click] Entry Barrier, [click] A good tools should be easy to start with, easy to config, and usually easy to be explained with in one single stantance.
+The first thing is the [click] Entry Barrier, [click] A good tools should be easy to start with, easy to config, and usually easy to be explained with in one single sentence.

 Then the second would be [click] Intuitive, [click] we should meets users' expactations and intuition, to make good developer experience and easy to discover new features.

 The third I would pick is [click] Transparency, [click] when using a tool, it's better for users to know how it works and what's its state.
 If something went wrong, we could find out why and fix them easier.

-Then it would be [click] Composibility, [click] having decoupled modules would make features easier to combine and extend with other tools to leverage the full power.
+Then it would be [click] Composability, [click] having decoupled modules would make features easier to combine and extend with other tools to leverage the full power.

-The final one I would pick is [click] Extensibility, [click] What make software different from one-off scripts is that software are about to adopt and handle different senarios.
-And being extenisble by having flexile plugin system and ability to customize is one of the very important aspects of good software.
+The final one I would pick is [click] Extensibility, [click] What make software different from one-off scripts is that software are about to adopt and handle different scenarios.
+And being extensible by having flexile plugin system and ability to customize is one of the very important aspects of good software.

 That said, the reason we are building DevTools is trying to provide the great [click] Transparency to our tools, to help the users understand the tools better and see through the internal state.
 -->